 Debriefing:

 Page 36.
 The language currently states that the debriefing must not include any comparisons of unsuccessful proposals with other proposals.
-We are concerned that this may be the only way in some cases, for a provider to understand the decision made and make a determination about filing an appeal.

-Appeal Process:

-Page 36.
-We recommend that the appeals process include an option to appeal beyond the state agency commissioner.
-The group also recommend allowing unsuccessful bidders the opportunity to review other applications submitted with sufficient time to allow them to make a decision about whether or not they want to file a formal appeal.
+We suggest that language be added to say that the debriefing is an opportunity for a provider to get feedback on their proposal.
+Providers will also receive feedback on how their proposal ranked in comparison with other applicants.

 Monitoring Contractors:

 Page 37.
 We suggest adding a bullet to demonstrate collaboration and process improvement as a part of the contract monitoring process.
-The bullet may read “Collaborative discussions geared towards service delivery.”
+The bullet may read “Collaborative discussions geared towards service delivery improvement.”

 Notification of Bid Outcomes: